"What whispers to you in the dark night of your soul …"

-Tzveta Kassabova, named one of '25 to watch' by Dance Magazine is back in Gainesville on a short residency and is exploring covid-safe live performance possibilities with fellow dancer/choreographer Ani Collier.
+Tzveta Kassabova, named one of '25 to watch' by Dance Magazine was recently back in Gainesville on a short residency to explore live performance possibilities with fellow dancer/choreographer Ani Collier.

 June - December 2020

-A 30-minute rendition of THE STRONGER, loosely based on August Strindberg's play of the same name.
+This 30-minute rendition of THE STRONGER is loosely based on August Strindberg's play of the same name.

 Director Lauren Warhol Caldwell and performers Ani Collier and Sara Morsey take audiences through a fascinating journey of friendship and betrayal.